UMP 94x40 [3xM10] GW F550 Silver Black / N52 - search holder

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.

-Magnets attract each other within a distance of several to around 10 cm from each other.
-Remember not to put fingers between magnets or alternatively in their path when attract.
-Depending on how large the neodymium magnets are, they can lead to a cut or a fracture.
+Magnets attract each other within a distance of several to about 10 cm from each other.
+Remember not to place fingers between magnets or alternatively in their path when attract.
+Magnets, depending on their size, can even cut off a finger or there can be a severe pressure or a fracture.